-ANTH 1188 Magic, Witchcraft and Religion: The Anthropology of Religion 3 cr
+ANTH 1188 Magic, Witchcraft and Religion: The Anthropology

-This course offers a systematic comparison of the many religions practiced in human cultures from simple to complex.
-Students will explore not only belief, mythology, and ritual; but also sacred space, symbols, organization, personnel, and how religion relates to other aspects of culture, such as language and politics.
+This course offers a systematic comparison of the many religions in human cultures, from straightforward to complex.
+Students will explore not only beliefs, mythology, and rituals, but also the sacred, symbolism, organization, practitioners, and religion as it relates to other aspects of culture, such as language and politics.
 May include one or more field trips.